Fujifilm X-T1 vs Sony A6300

-The Fujifilm X-T1 and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in January 2014 and February 2016.
+The Fujifilm X-T1 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and February 2016.
 Both the X-T1 and the A6300 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Fujifilm X-T1 and the Sony A6300 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T1 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (31 percent) than the Fujifilm X-T1.
 Moreover, the A6300 is markedly lighter (8 percent) than the X-T1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.